mrmoss/wofgen/README.md

 Zero dependencies (other than a C++ compiler and the C++ STL).

-Eveything but the ipf/pf cranks out commands that can be run in a terminal.
+Eveything but ipf/pf and wipfw cranks out commands that can be run in a terminal.

-Sadly, ipf/pf requires the use of a configuration file, so that is generated instead.
+Sadly, ipf/pf and wipfw require the use of a configuration file, so that is generated instead.

 Example Configuration Lines: